oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

 First we need to push the generated docker image to the private registry of our tenancy.
 Execute following operations to achieve this.

-- Execute a "docker login" into the registry.
+- Execute a "docker login" into your private registry on Oracle OCI.

   ```
   docker login <region-code>.ocir.io/<storage namespace>